Historic Sites of Manitoba: Robert Burns Statue (450 Broadway, Winnipeg)

-This statue, on the east grounds of the Manitoba Legislative Building in Winnipeg, commemorates Scottish poet Robert Burns (1759-1796).
-It was erected in 1936 by members of the Winnipeg Burns Club No. 197, including Alexander Jamieson and William Anderson Weir.
+This bronze statue atop a stone base, on the east grounds of the Manitoba Legislative Building in Winnipeg, commemorates Scottish poet Robert Burns (1759-1796).
+Fundraising for the statue began in 1911 under the direction of a committee of the Winnipeg Burns Club No. 197, including Alexander Jamieson and William Anderson Weir.

 See also: